Everyday, Again

 *

-Personally, trying to understand why this song resonates with me is part of my quest to find myself and define my own unique purpose in life.
+Personally, trying to understand why this song resonates with me is part of my quest to find my Self and define my own unique purpose in life.

-“Hawa, hawa!” is a call for me to delve into the depths of my inner Self and reflect on my values, my beliefs, my passions… so that I can wash away years of conditioning and discover the authentic Me.
+“Hawa, hawa!” is a call for me to delve into the depths of my inner Self and reflect on my values, my beliefs, my passions… so that I can wash away years of conditioning and discover the real Me.

 Because unless I know myself, how can I flow freely like the Wind?
 Unless I embrace my true nature, how can I express myself fully?
 Unless I follow my own path, how can I experience true joy in life?